 WordPress is one such advanced blogging tool and it provides a rich set of features.
-Through its Administration Panels, you can set options for the behavior and presentation of your weblog.
-Via these Administration Panels, you can easily compose a blog post, push a button, and be published on the internet, instantly!
+Through its Administration Screen, you can set options for the behavior and presentation of your weblog.
+Via these Administration Screen, you can easily compose a blog post, push a button, and be published on the internet, instantly!
 WordPress goes to great pains to see that your blog posts look good, the text looks beautiful, and the html code it generates conforms to web standards.

 If you're just starting out, read Getting Started with WordPress, which contains information on how to get WordPress set up quickly and effectively, as well as information on performing basic tasks within WordPress, like creating new posts or editing existing ones.

 In addition to understanding how your specific blogging software works, such as WordPress, there are some terms and concepts you need to know.